carpentries/instructor-training/episodes/09-eia.md

 As Instructors, many aspects of our classroom environment are within our control or influence.
-However, the world is a complicated place, and there will always be extraneous factors that contribute to demotivation and add to cogitive load.
+However, the world is a complicated place, and there will always be extraneous factors that contribute to demotivation and add to cognitive load.
 These vary from person to person, but members of certain groups often carry a heavier load due to systemic forces that disproportionately impact them.
 What we can control, in this case, is our own awareness of the challenges these forces present to teaching and learning.
 As with other demotivation pitfalls, we can also